Brandroid313/p5.js-Data-Visualization-Project/README.md

 - Line Chart on climate change - Shows line chart with color coded background to show change in colors over time
 - Waffle Chart - Shows results from a survery as a waffle chart

+## Files
+- lib   This is the libraries used, namely p5.js
+- img   Images used in the visualizations
+- data  The data used in the visualizations

 # Screen shots of project

 ## Main Screen